Moduli of Curves of Genus One with Twisted Fields: Abstract

 \section{Abstract}

-We construct a smooth moduli stack of genus one weighted curves with twisted fields.
-We show the moduli is isomorphic to Hu-Li's blowup stack of the moduli of genus one weighted curves.
-This leads to a modular interpretation of Vakil-Zinger's desingularization of the moduli of genus one stable maps to projective spaces.
-Our results should extend to resolutions of the moduli of stable maps of higher genera.
+We construct a smooth Artin stack parameterizing the stable weighted curves of genus one with twisted fields and prove that it is isomorphic to the blowup stack of the moduli of genus one weighted curves studied by Hu and Li.
+This leads to a blowup-free construction of Vakil-Zinger's desingularization of the moduli of genus one stable maps to projective spaces.
+This construction provides the cornerstone of the theory of stacks with twisted fields, which is thoroughly studied in~\cite{HN2} and leads to a blowup-free resolution of the stable map moduli of genus two.